Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Influence on Later Styles

-The Prairie house is the only Arts & Crafts style to penetrate the great post-war housing boom.
+The Prairie House is the only Arts & Crafts style to penetrate the great post-war housing boom.

 Wright's own work had already incorporated many Modernist elements into Prairie architecture by the 1930s.
-Improvements in construction technology allowed architects to evolve the Prairie-style into something approaching Mid-Century Modernist architecture by the early 1940s.
+Improvements in construction technology allowed architects to evolve the Prairie style into something approaching Mid-Century Modernist architecture by the early 1940s.

 Modernist design added few new or innovative elements to the vernacular, contenting itself with merely continuing and extending the pivotal design features of the Prairie School.

-The American Four-square
+The American Four-Square

-In 1890 there were no Four-square houses in Nebraska.
+In 1890 there were no Four-Square houses in Nebraska.
 By the end of the First World War in 1918, there were thousands.
 Where the style came from is somewhat of a puzzle.

 Bungalow and Prairie styles can be traced to specific architectural schools or historical ancestors.

-But the Four-square style seems to have no precise parentage, no renown architectural advocates, no underlying design philosophy, not even a distinct school of thought.
-It just got built.
+But the Four-Square style seems to have no precise parentage, no renowned architectural advocates, no underlying design philosophy, not even a distinct school of thought.

 Origins

-One such theory is that it appeared when builders squared off the Folk Victorian house, stripped it of its elaborate ornamentation, lowered the roof pitch, extended the eaves, added Arts & Crafts-influenced interior features and a big front porch.
+One such theory is that it appeared when builders squared off the Folk Victorian house, stripped it of its elaborate ornamentation, lowered the roof pitch, extended the eaves, and added Arts & Crafts-influenced interior features and a big front porch.

 Or perhaps it was the already square Italianate Victorian design that was the architectural genesis of the style.
-Remove the cupola and gingerbread; replace the tall Victorian windows with Arts & Crafts-style windows, enlarge the porch, and the result is a Four-square house.
+Remove the cupola and gingerbread; replace the tall Victorian windows with Arts & Crafts-style windows, enlarge the porch, and the result is a Four-Square house.

 Still others believe that it is, in fact, a refinement of the traditional rectangular two-story colonial re-popularized by the Colonial Revival school in the last quarter of the 19th century to celebrate the Centennial of the founding of the country.